Vegetarian and Vegan Diets

 - Vitamin B12 - Vitamin B12 is the only vitamin not found in a plant based diet that the body cannot make on its own.
 Because vitamin B12 is essential for cell division, blood formation, maintenance of the nervous system and overall good health, it is important for vegetarians and vegans to seek B12 from other sources, including fortified foods and supplements.

-If you are thinking about becoming a vegetarian or a vegan or are currently following one of these diets and would like to meet with the campus nutritionist you can set up an appointment by calling 580-5550 or by stopping by the Health Services office on the first floor of Jonsson Tower.
+If you are thinking about becoming a vegetarian or a vegan or are currently following one of these diets and would like to meet with Health Services you can set up an appointment by calling 580-5550 or by stopping by the Health Services office on the first floor of Jonsson Tower.